 I also started playing softball around 8-yrs old and volleyball at 12.
 Back then I thought I’d play sports all the way through college.
 I mean, I was the 1988 MVP of our all-star softball game.
 Sorry for the poor quality, but here’s some awesome proof of my 10-year old self!
 Oh yes, I was rocking that short haircut and the shorty shorts!

 But things didn’t quite turn out like I had thought they would.
 For high school, my dad moved us to a different state and I started at a new school.
 It was like beginning all over again – but in a much more competitive arena.
 I didn’t realize the kids there were being recruited for the high school teams from an early age.
 Yes, they let everyone try-out, but they already knew who they were taking.
 And sadly for me, I was not on that list, thus ending my “professional” career.

 When I got my first apartment after college and it had a workout room, I decided it was time to finally get off my booty and lose some of that weight I gained.
 But I quickly realized I had no clue what I should even be doing in there.
 I mean, I spent so much time trying not to watch the meatheads, that none of it even stuck with me.
-I felt completely lost!
+I felt completely lost and had zero confidence that I could start a workout routine that worked!
 Ugh!